Tourist Map of Calabria – Unveiling Italys Untouched Coastline

 Transportation and Mobility

-Traveling around Calabria is a breeze, thanks to its well-connected transportation system.
+Traveling around Calabria is easy, thanks to its well-connected transportation system.
 The region is serviced by three airports: Reggio Calabria, Lamezia Terme, and Crotone.
-These airports offer flights from major European cities, making Calabria easily accessible.
-Once you’re in the region, the best way to explore is by car.
+These airports offer flights from major European cities, making Calabria convenient to reach.
+Once you’re in the region, exploring by car is the best method.
 Car rental services are readily available at the airports and in major towns.
 Alternatively, public transportation in Calabria, such as buses and trains, offer affordable and convenient options, although services may be less frequent in remote areas.

 Schedules and Prices